Sears: Brick and mortar

+Catalog

 In 1933, Sears issued the first of its Christmas catalogs known as the "Sears Wishbook", a catalog featuring toys and gifts, separate from the annual Christmas Catalog.
 From 1908 to 1940, it included ready-to-assemble Sears Catalog Home kit houses.

+Americas

-Sears opened its first store in Mexico City in 1947; the Mexican stores would later spin off into Sears Mexico, which in 2020 operated more than 75 stores across Mexico.
-In July 2021, it was announced that Sears Mexico is considering renaming their stores to distance itself from its failing former parent in the United States.
+Sears opened a small store in Downtown Havana, Cuba in 1942.
+Sears opened its first store in Mexico City in 1947; the Mexican stores would later spin off into Sears Mexico, now owned by billionaire Carlos Slim's Grupo Sanborns, which in 2020 operated more than 75 stores across Mexico.

+Sears had sales of US$78 million in other territories in 1953.
+Over time, Sears expanded into all Brazil, Colombia, Cuba, Ecuador, Peru, Puerto Rico, Venezuela and all Central American countries.
+Currently Sears operates in Mexico, Guatemala, and El Salvador.

+Expansion

 From the 1920s to the 1950s, Sears built many urban department stores in the U.S., Canada, and Mexico (apart from, but not far from, existing central business districts), and they overshadowed the mail-order business.
 Following World War II, the company expanded into suburban markets and malls.
 In 1959, it had formed the Homart Development Company for developing malls.
 Many of the company's stores have undergone major renovations or replacements since the 1980s.
 Sears began to diversify in the 1930s, creating Allstate Insurance Company in 1931 and placing Allstate representatives in its stores in 1934 (Allstate was also used as a house brand on a range of motorized vehicles sold by Sears).
-Over the decades, it established major national brands, such as Kenmore, Craftsman, DieHard, Silvertone, Supertone, and Toughskins.
+Over the decades, it established major national brands, such as Kenmore, Craftsman, DieHard, Silvertone, Supertone, and Toughskins — and marketed widely under its private labels, e.g., marketing the Sears Archer 600 typewriter as a rebranded Silverette model, manufactured by Silver Seiko Ltd. of Japan.

 The success of Sears outdoor products raised the attention of the Federal Government and the antitrust laws.
 Sears purchased David Bradley to manufacture farm and lawn equipment.
 Its success was broken up in 1962 as they sold more plows than John Deere.
-Sears sold 1/2 of the David Bradley factory in Bradley, Illinois to the Newark Ohio Company that was shortly acquired by Roper Industries.
+Sears sold half of the David Bradley factory in Bradley, Illinois to the Newark Ohio Company that was shortly acquired by Roper Industries.